rowett/primedigitsum-cuda/README.md

 - **32-bit inner walk.** Carrying the candidate as two `uint32_t` halves and terminating the inner loop on the carry out of a 32-bit add instead of a 64-bit add plus 64-bit compare.
 Measured 1% slower: the instruction saving was real, but the 64-bit version has one exit condition feeding one branch where the split version has two, and the deep filters then need the 64-bit value reconstructed.
 - **Larger shared-memory carveout** for the `__ldg` tables.
 With memory utilisation at 1% there is no bandwidth pressure to relieve.
 - **Reordering the non-power-of-two filters.** Reached by too few warps to measure — see the cascade table above.
+- **Running base 8 before base 16.** Base 8 is the stronger filter, so this looks like a clear win.
+Measured 1685 against 1711, a 1.3% loss.
+Base 8's two quarter-rate popcounts make it 2.6× the weighted cost of base 16.
+Ordering by filter strength alone is the wrong model.
+- **Fusing base 8 and base 16 into one branch,** the way bases 2 and 4 are fused.
+Fusion forces the second filter up to the first one's warp-reach, so it is only cheap when adjacent filters have similar reach.
+The gaps here are 0.101 (16→8) and 0.420 (8→32); there is no cheap pair.
+Bases 2 and 4 fuse for free precisely because both sit at reach 1.000.
+- **32-bit trip count** replacing the 64-bit `while (candidate < hi_limit)`.
+Removes ~3 instructions per iteration for one divide per outer iteration, amortised 171.8:1.
+Measured twice — 1687 against 1732 (−2.6%) and 1978 against 2038.71 (−2.98%) — the second time under conditions that should have favoured it far more.
+- **Precomputing anything on the CPU.** Bounded by PCIe, not cleverness: a one-bit-per-candidate hint needs 43.7 GB/s against ~25 GB/s available, and the CPU runs the same cascade at 2% of the GPU's rate.

+### The rule these produced

+Three of the last six optimisations attempted made the kernel *slower*, and all three failures came from reasoning about instruction counts.
+The discriminator that actually works:

+> **Stall samples on a computation line mean the dependency chain is stalling, and are worth acting on.
+Stall samples on a loop tail or back-edge mean warps are queueing there, and they will simply queue somewhere else if you remove the instructions.**

+`if (pass)` carried 12.98% of stalls on a computation path and removing it gained 12.4%.
+The loop condition carried 7.36% on a back-edge and removing it lost 2.6% — and after `if (pass)` was deleted, most of its stall share reappeared on `candidate += stride` at an identical instruction count.

 ---